What is Abdominoplasty?

 Many factors can affect the contour of your abdomen.
 Many factors can result in excess fat deposits that produce undesirable bulges or fullness and loose skin on the abdomen.
 A tummy tuck in Grand Rapids, Michigan can improve your contour and the appearance of your midsection.
 Abdominoplasty, or tummy tuck, procedure contours or reshapes the underlying muscle framework and reduces excess fat and loose skin.
 We also offer mini-abdominoplasty for people who have fat located primarily in the lower part of their abdomen.

-Dr. Dennis Hammond, Dr. Andrea Van Pelt, and Dr. Melissa Kath understand that every case is different and strive to give you exceptional personal care.
+Dr. Dennis Hammond and Dr. Andrea Van Pelt understand that every case is different and strive to give you exceptional personal care.
+Our knowledgeable team is with you, explaining and helping, every step of the way.
 We have extensive experience with this procedure, have board-certified anesthesiologists on staff, and perform surgeries in our fully accredited facility.
 To learn more about abdominoplasty, request a consultation online or call us at (616) 464-4420.

 Abdominoplasty Before & After Photos